openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		lastPoint.set(x, y);
 	}

 When the left mouse button is pressed, we update our variables.
-Remember that the variables `x` and `y` in the `mousePressed` and `mouseReleased` functions give us the position of the mouse when a button is pressed/released.
+Remember that the variables `x` and `y` in the `mousePressed()` and `mouseReleased()` functions give us the position of the mouse when a button is pressed/released.

-Our `mouseReleased` function will be quite simple for the moment:
+Our `mouseReleased()` function will be quite simple for the moment:

 	if (button == OF_MOUSE_BUTTON_LEFT) {
 		leftMouseButtonPressed = false;
 		currentPolyline.clear();
 	}

-We haven't talked about the polyline [`clear`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_clear "clear Documentation Page") function yet, but it does was you might expect - remove all the points that are stored in the polyline.
-This way we can start a new brush stroke with each click of the mouse.
+We haven't talked about `ofPolyline`'s [`clear()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_clear "clear Documentation Page") method yet, but it does what you might expect. `clear()` removes all the points that are stored in the polyline.
+We use it so that we can start a new brush stroke with each click of the mouse.

-Great, we've set up our variables and handled mouse button pressed, so here's the workhourse code that will go into the `update` function:
+Great, we've set up our variables and handled mouse button pressed.
+The code that will take care of adding the mouse position to our polyline is pretty short.
+Add these lines into the `update()` function:

 	if (leftMouseButtonPressed) {
 		ofVec2f mousePos(mouseX, mouseY);